What is Final Class in Java?

 This syntax of code will give us a COMPILATION ERROR.

-2. To create immutable classes – the final keyword is compulsory to create an immutable class.
+2. To create immutable classes – We use the final keyword to create an immutable class.
 It means an immutable class can always be a final class.

 Simply the compiler will throw an error because we already know a final class in java cannot be inherited or extended.
 Let’s now see this with the help of an example given below to make a good understanding of the concept –